jimmy-ly00/Ransomware-PoC/README.md

 Version 2: main_v2.py
 - Advanced version
-- Only works with Windows and Linux (no tkinter on macOS)
 - Ransom note pop up
 - Exfiltrate key back to C2 given domain and port